jjavierv/PicoYPlaca/README.md

 $java Program.class GSF-9368 16-05-2019 07:40

+It will accept only complete License Plate Numbers (AAAA-#### or AAA####).

+It will work with the following date format, as String: dd-mm-yyyy

+It will work with the following time format, as String: HH:mm, in 24hr. format

 ## Unit Tests
 This Application has Unit Test, for certain use cases.
 The Unit Test Runner is in picoplaca.test package.